-Naïve, Optimistic, and Pessimistic decisions all depend only on the player's own payoffs.
 Naïve needs to compare expected payoffs for its decisions for a uniform prior over other's decisions.
 This can be done by running expected-payoff totals, up-down column by column or left-right row by row; we allow either method, but rule out mixtures.
 Naïve Occurrence thus requires all own payoffs.
+Naïve Adjacency normally requires a complete set of either up-down or left-right comparisons of own payoffs for all other's decisions.
+45